liuyuxuan123/colorful2048/README.md

 Inside this project,I create a class called GameField:

 ##properties:
-*height,                     //number of row.
+'height',                     //number of row.
-*width,                      //number of column.
+'width',                      //number of column.
-*win_value,                  //How many score do you need to win?
+'win_value',                  //How many score do you need to win?
-*score,                      //current score.
+'score',                      //current score.
-*high_socre,                 //highest score you ever have.
+'high_socre',                 //highest score you ever have.

-*field,                      // I create this in reset()
+'field',                      // I create this in reset()
                               //according to your given height and width to make a field
 ##method:
   reset(self)                 //called in __init__